Group-8-itd/Group-8-itd.github.io/about.md

 order: 1
 ---

-This website is created as a part of undegraduate course on Introduction to Disability Studies taken by Prof. Shilpi Anand.
+This website is created as a part of undegraduate course on Introduction to Disability Studies taken by Prof. Shilpa Anand.
-We the students of Group 8 had to evolve a social media campaign in order to spread awareness about Ableism and how it affects lives of diasbled people.
+We the students of Group 8 had to evolve a social media campaign in order to spread awareness about Ableism and how it affects lives of people with disability.

 We decided to create a blog where we would completely focus on our topic and create posts without any restrictions.
 In order to make the site more accessible for all we decided to include sound tracks for the articles published and created